FreeCAD/FreeCAD-documentation/wiki/SheetMetal_Forming.md

 The <img alt="" src=images/SheetMetal_Forming.svg  style="width:24px;"> **SheetMetal Forming** command creates an embossed shape in a SheetMetal wall using a separate solid object.

-The back side plane of the shape defining solid and the face to be embossed are used to position and orient the embossed shape, i.e. their local coordinate systems will have the same origin and the same orientation by default.
-The angle around the z-axis and offsets in x, y, and z direction may be altered by changing the parameter values in the properties window.
+The back side face of the solid defining the shape, and the face to be embossed are used to position and orient the solid, i.e. their local coordinate systems will have the same origin and the same orientation by default.
+The angle around the Z axis and offsets in the X, Y, and Z direction can be altered by changing their values in the [Property editor](Property_editor.md).

-A sketch can be added to multiply and distribute the embossed shape in regular or irregular patterns (using the center points of circles or arcs)
+A sketch can be added to multiply and distribute the embossed shape in regular or irregular patterns (using the center points of circles or arcs).

 A small selection of features that can be created: